12 Stunning Hilo Hawaii Beaches and Nearby Shores Worth Going

 Now you have my top picks for the best beaches in Hilo, Hawaii!
 While Kona on the opposite end of the island has some of the most popular beaches, you don’t want to miss out on Hilo.

-This side of the Big Island has tons of quality beaches, each with unique features.
-You’ll find the best snorkeling in Hilo, as well as swim beaches and great rocky beaches that are perfect for exploring tide pools or watching pro surfers.
+The East Side of Hawaii’s Big Island has many quality beaches, each with unique features.
+You’ll find the best snorkeling in Hilo, swim beaches, and great rocky shoreline beaches that are perfect for exploring tide pools or watching pro surfers.

 If you’re looking to really experience the Big Island, I recommend taking a few days in Hilo and heading to the beaches!